Investment Commentary-Q4 2020

 Looking Forward

 2020 was quite a year, capped off by an extremely positive fourth quarter as the three main risks visible to markets receded.
 Positive vaccine trial data and the start of the roll-out of the injections promised an eventual end to the COVID-19 pandemic.
-The US elected Joe Biden and, despite Donald Trump’s best efforts, a political meltdown over an inconclusive result was avoided.
-And a Brexit UK-EU trade deal was, finally, concluded.
+The US elected Joe Biden, and despite Donald Trump’s best efforts, a political meltdown over an inconclusive result was avoided.
+And a Brexit UK-EU trade deal was finally concluded.

 Looking first at the pandemic, we are in the midst of a very serious second coronavirus wave.
-This has been exacerbated in the northern hemisphere by winter but also by the emergence of more virulent mutations of the virus, notably those in the UK and South Africa and has necessitated further partial and full lockdowns.
-At present, vaccines still appear to be effective against all known variants of the virus, but any problems with the vaccine roll-out, or further mutations that increase resistance to the current crop of vaccines would likely delay the re-opening of economies and be very serious for both public health and for markets.
+This has been exacerbated in the Northern Hemisphere by winter but also by the emergence of more virulent mutations of the virus, notably those in the UK and South Africa and has necessitated further partial and full lockdowns.
+At present, vaccines still appear to be effective against all known variants of the virus, but any problems with the vaccine roll-out or further mutations that increase resistance to the current crop of vaccines would likely delay the re-opening of economies and be very serious for both public health and for markets.

 Covid 19 death Toll